updated February 2019

-The children of Edgar & Maude, June 1972, probably gathered for their mother’s funeral.
+The children of Franklin Edgar Gray & Maude Amy Davis in June 1972, probably gathered for their mother’s funeral.
 Back row, left to right: Don, Dean, Ralph, Carl, Harold.
-Front row, left to right: Marian, Edna, Doris, Hope.)
+Front row, left to right: Marian, Edna, Doris, Hope.

 The children of Franklin Edgar Gray & Maude Amy Davis: